HARVEST: Contemporary Craft Fair Programme

 2pm - 4pm, Thusday 16 October 2025

-Discover the craft of paper flower making and create your own bouquet of elegant cosmos flowers using premium Italian crepe paper.
+Participants discovered the craft of paper flower making and created their own bouquet of elegant cosmos flowers using premium Italian crepe paper.
 Led by talented maker Natalia Manczak, who creates bespoke installations, artworks and botanical sculptures.

 Price: £50